 tsl

 to be fully aligned, or it will return an error.
-Default: FALSE.- repetitions
+Default: FALSE.- permutation

 (optional, character vector) permutation method, only relevant when